PavleMiha/mlgarden/README.md

 <img src="https://github.com/user-attachments/assets/1e3e3428-5105-41b1-94e2-1c5fd8a14cda" width="700" >
 </p>

-I do think there's something divine about it - measuring and nudging and eventually creating something incredibly powerful - god knows where it'll take us.
+I do think there's something magical about it - measuring and nudging and eventually creating something incredibly powerful - like hitting stones together and starting a forest fire.
+If you have any thoughts or suggestions on MLGarden, drop an issue or email me at miha.pavle at gmail com

 ## How to build